 Joints are tricky pieces of the dog anatomy.
 Because there’s not much to them-bones attached with some padding and lubrication between them-there’s not much to fix when something goes wrong.
 The best option for joint health is to reinforce them in the preventative stage rather than the rebuilding stage.
 To this end, treating your dog to a healthy lifestyle can prevent chronic pain later in their life.

 However, if your dog is experiencing some form of arthritis or degenerative joint disease, know that there are options available.
-Medical and surgical intervention can be combined with holistic care to give your dog the best chance to live a happy, healthy life.
+At Vetericyn, medical and surgical intervention can be combined with holistic care to give your dog the best chance to live a happy, healthy life.